ernovoseller/ernovoseller.github.io/index.md

 <br/>
 ## About Me

 I am a PhD student in Control and Dynamical Systems at Caltech, where I am fortunate to be advised by Professors [Yisong Yue](http://yisongyue.com/) and [Joel W. Burdick](http://eas.caltech.edu/people/jburdick).
-My research focuses on learning from human feedback, with applications to human-robot interaction and personalized medicine.
-My interests also include creating intelligent assistive devices, reinforcement learning, sequential decision-making, and applications of machine learning to healthcare.
+My research focuses on learning from human feedback, with applications to human-robot interaction and personalized medical therapy.
+I aim to develop theoretically-motivated, principled algorithms for learning from sequential human feedback.
+In addition, my interests include creating intelligent assistive devices, reinforcement learning, sequential decision-making, and applications of machine learning to healthcare.
 Outside of research, my other goals include positively impacting people’s lives through teaching and outreach.

 ## Publications